MohamedHamed19m/capl-docs-parser-mcp/README_MCP.md

 ## Best Practices

 *   **Use Specific Queries**: For `semantic_search_capl_docs`, more specific queries yield better results.
-For example, instead of "ethernet", try "get ethernet packet payload".
+For example, instead of "ethernet", try "get ethernet packet payload". another example `using semantic_search_capl_docs find a function Deletes a Consumed Service Instanc in capl`
-*   **Use Exact Function Names**: When using `get_capl_function_details`, ensure the function name is spelled correctly and matches the name in the documentation exactly.
+*   **Use Exact Function Names**: When using `get_capl_function_details`, ensure the function name is spelled correctly and matches the name in the documentation exactly, or its better to search for specific name using semantic search then after that ask the ai about function details (syntax or examples) and it will pass the correct name.
 *   **Rebuild the Index When Needed**: If you have updated, added, or removed documentation files, you can either restart the server or use the `force_rebuild_index=True` parameter in your search query to ensure the index is up-to-date.
 *   **Check the Logs**: The server logs its operations to the console and to `vector_doc_parser.log`.
 If you encounter unexpected behavior, these logs are the first place to look for clues.
 *   **Organize Your Documentation**: Keeping your `.md` files in a well-organized directory structure within `inputs` will not affect the server's functionality but will make your project easier to maintain.